AndyCYao/personal_webpage/content/posts/LearningDocker.md

 ##### Docker Tips
 - with docker compose, you need to run `docker-compose rm -v` to make sure your changes are reflected, then `docker-compose up` to get the updated container again.

+- `docker logs -f container_name` to check the log of the container

 - `docker-compose` version 2 is really different than version 3, note the environment variable format is different

 - [Here]((https://medium.com/@lvthillo/customize-your-mysql-database-in-docker-723ffd59d8fb)), we can run our SQL scripts by placing them in `docker-entrypoint-initdb.d/`